aptos-foundation/AIPs/aips/aip-8.md

 ## Summary

+Move, in its current version, does not support higher order functions and dynamic dispatch.
+These concepts are not supported by Move bytecode and on the virtual machine level.
 Recently, the concept of *inline functions* has been added to Aptos Move.
 Those functions are expanded at compile time and do not have an equivalent in the Move bytecode.
-This ability allows them to implement a feature which is currently not available for regular Move functions: taking functions, given as lambda expressions, as parameters.
+This allows them to implement a feature which is not available for regular Move functions: taking functions, given as lambda expressions, as parameters.
 Given this, we can define popular higher-order functions like 'for_each', 'filter', 'map', and 'fold' for collection types in Move.
 In this AIP, we suggest a set of conventions for those functions.

 ## Motivation